klipto/Uncertainty/Histogram/README.md

 Lifting Combinators
 -------------------

 The `Lifting` module contains combinators that transform uncertainty-unaware functions into uncertainty-aware equivalents.
+The only one I've implemented so far is the simplest possible combinator, called `lift`.
+If you have a function of type `'a -> 'b`, this combinator will give you a new function with the type `'a unc -> 'b unc`.
+(It's like the monadic `map` operator.)
+The idea is that you can then provide the new, transformed with a `HistogramUncertain<T>` and get a new distribution out.
+Calling `reflatten` on that output gives you a new `HistogramUncertain<T>`.

+(The `lift` operator is implemented using standard Uncertain\<T\> components.
+Its implementation might be instructive to read.)

 There's also a companion module, called `CSLifting`, that exposes the same combinators in a way that C# programs can use conveniently.
-See `UncertainTests/HistogramTests.cs` for an example in C#.
+See `UncertainTests/HistogramTests.cs` for an example that uses the `lift` combinator in C#.